3DCoded/Happy-Hare/Basic-Operation.md

 <ul>
 <li>This wiki.
 Read it all.
 I recommend a first pass all the way through to understand the scope and then methodically as you setup your MMU.
 Make sure you understand conceptually what Happy Hare is trying to do.
-<li>'mmu.log'.
-This, by default, will log at the TRACE (3) level which will provide quite detailed description of what the firmware is doing.
+<li>`mmu.log`.
+This, by default, will log at the DEBUG (2) level which will provide addition infomation not displayed on the console.
 Review it when strange things happen.
-<li>'MMU_TEST_CONFIG log_level=2'.
+<li>`MMU_TEST_CONFIG log_level=2`.
 This can be a useful tool.
 Running this on startup will temporarily turn the console verbosity level to `DEBUG`.
 This will provide a richer running commentary of issues you might encounter.
+Similarly you can `MMU_TEST_CONFIG file_log_level=3` to add `TRACE` level logging to `mmu.log` for even more detail about operation.
 <li>Check slicer settings.
 Happy Hare has only limited visibility into what the slicer is doing - if it, for example, ejects filament from the extruder when Happy Hare expects the filament to still be in the extruder, it will result in an error.
 Understand this interaction.
 </ul>